-Although only 26 years old, soprano Elbenita Kajtazi, a native of Mitrovica, Kosovo, has already performed in some of Europe’s most important opera houses.
-In March of 2018, she won the Audience Prize and the 3rd prize at the first ever Glyndebourne Opera Cup.
+A native of Mitrovica, Kosovo, soprano Elbenita Kajtazi has already performed at some of Europe’s most important opera houses.
+In March of 2018, Kajtazi won the Audience Prize and the 3rd prize at the first ever Glyndebourne Opera Cup.
 She adds these distinctions to the past prizes she has won, such as the first prize of the Riccardo Zandonai Competition and the first prize in the Spiros Argiris Sarzana Festival Competition in Italy, 2014.
+Kajtazi began the current season with her debut at the Opéra National de Bordeaux as Violetta in La Traviata.
+In July of 2021, the soprano will appear in concert in Haydn’s Missa in tempore belli at the Salzburg Festival.

-Within just four years, Elbenita Kajtazi has gone from being one of the youngest members of the Young Artists program at the Deutsche Oper Berlin, to becoming a member of the Aalto-Musiktheater in Essen, to joining the ensemble of the Hamburg State Opera in the current 2018/19 season, with commitments for leading roles.
-She also appears this season as Sophie in Der Rosenkavalier at the Teatro Municipal de Santiago, sings Gretel in Hänsel und Gretel in Essen, and continues her ongoing relationship with the Deutsche Oper Berlin as Pamina in Die Zauberflöte and various guest roles.
+Within just four years, Elbenita Kajtazi has gone from being one of the youngest members of the Young Artists program at the Deutsche Oper Berlin, to becoming a member of the Aalto-Musiktheater in Essen, to joining the ensemble of the Hamburg State Opera in the 2018/19 season, with commitments for leading roles.
+In the same season, she appeared as Sophie in Der Rosenkavalier at the Teatro Municipal de Santiago and sang Gretel in Hänsel und Gretel in Essen.
+In the 2019/20 season, Kajtazi returned to Hamburg as Susanna in Le nozze di Figaro, Gretel, Nannetta in Falstaff and Marzelline in Fidelio.

-Additionally, the soprano has taken part in concert performances of the Berlin Philharmonic as Kätchen in Massenet’s Werther and First Shepherdess in Meyerbeer’s Dinorah.
+Other recent highlights include Kajtazi’s successful debut at the Semperoper Dresden as Pamina, as well as various concerts at the Philharmonie Essen in such works as Bach’s Magnificat and Haydn’s Die Schöpfung.
+Additionally, the soprano has taken part in concert performances of the Berlin Philharmonie as Kätchen in Massenet’s Werther and First Shepherdess in Meyerbeer’s Dinorah.
 In October of 2015, Kajtazi was heard as Bianca in La Rondine with the Bayerischer Rundfunk Orchester, performing in the Prinzregententheater Munich.
-In the Autumn of 2016, she sang concerts of Pulcinella as well as Musetta in Scènes de la vie de bohème, both at the Grand Théâtre de Genève.
+In the autumn of 2016, she sang concerts of Pulcinella as well as Musetta in Scènes de la vie de bohème, both at the Grand Théâtre de Genève.

 During the two preceding seasons, Kajtazi held a Young Artist fellowship at the Deutsche Oper Berlin.
 Within the context of this engagement, she sang Frasquita in Carmen, Gianetta in L’elisir d’amore, Papagena and Pamina in Die Zauberflöte, Annina in La Traviata, Anna in Nabucco, Shepherd in Tannhäuser, Bianca in La Rondine, Sandmännchen and Taumännchen in Hänsel und Gretel, Voice from Above in Don Carlos, Frantík and Grasshopper in The Cunning Little Vixen, First Elf in Die ägyptische Helena, Fifth Maid in Elektra‚ and Contessa Ceprano in Rigoletto.